MILAN: Masked Image Pretraining on Language Assisted Representation: Experiments

 \subsection{Downstream tasks}

 \textbf{Object detection and instance segmentation on COCO.} To verify the transferability of MILAN, we evaluate it on COCO dataset \cite{lin2014coco} for object detection and instance segmentation.
-Following MAE \cite{he2021mae}, the pretrained ViT-B/16 backbone is adapted {to} FPN \cite{lin2017fpn} in the Mask R-CNN framework \cite{he2017maskrcnn}, which is finetuned end-to-end on COCO training set to produce the bounding boxes (evaluated by box AP) and the instance masks (evaluated by mask AP) simultaneously.
+Following MAE \cite{he2021mae}, the pretrained ViT backbones are adapted {to} FPN \cite{lin2017fpn} in the Mask R-CNN framework \cite{he2017maskrcnn}, which is finetuned end-to-end on COCO training set to produce the bounding boxes (evaluated by box AP) and the instance masks (evaluated by mask AP) simultaneously.
 The results are shown in Table \ref{tab:detseg}.
-Compared to supervised pretraining, our MILAN performs better in both tasks, achieving 4.7 and 2.6 points improvements by AP$_{\text{box}}$ and AP$_{\text{mask}}$, respectively.
-Compared with {the} previous best result from MAE, which is obtained by 1600-epoch pretraining, MILAN advances AP$_{\text{box}}$ and AP$_{\text{mask}}$ by 2.3 and 0.6 points but {only} pretrains for 400 epochs.
+Compared to supervised pretraining, MILAN performs better in both tasks, achieving 4.7 and 2.6 points improvements by AP$_{\text{box}}$ and AP$_{\text{mask}}$ on ViT-Base, respectively.
+Compared with {the} previous best result from MAE, which is obtained by 1600-epoch pretraining, MILAN advances AP$_{\text{box}}$ and AP$_{\text{mask}}$ by 2.3 and 0.6 points on ViT-Base but {only} pretrains for 400 epochs.

-\textbf{Semantic segmentation on ADE20K.} We also transfer our pretrained model to semantic segmentation task on the ADE20K dataset \cite{zhou2017ade20k}.
-Following the training recipe provided by MAE \cite{he2021mae}, the encoder pretrained on ImageNet-1K dataset serves as the backbone of UperNet \cite{xiao2018unified}, and is finetuned together with the segmentation layers.
+\textbf{Semantic segmentation on ADE20K.} We also transfer our pretrained models to semantic segmentation task on the ADE20K dataset \cite{zhou2017ade20k}.
+Following the training recipe provided by MAE \cite{he2021mae}, the ViT models pretrained on ImageNet-1K dataset serve as the backbone of UperNet \cite{xiao2018unified}, and are finetuned together with the segmentation layers.
 In Table \ref{tab:detseg}, we report the mean intersection over union (mIoU) averaged over all semantic categories.
-Our method significantly improves the transferring results of ViT-B to 52.7, surpassing MAE by 4.6 points.
+Our method significantly improves the transferring results of ViT-Base to 52.7, surpassing MAE by 4.6 points.